jnozzi/cocoadev.com/markdown/NSToolbarItemSampleCode.md

-The following is derived from a thread on the General/MacOSX-dev mailing list run by General/TheOmniGroup.
+The following is derived from a thread on the MacOSX-dev mailing list run by TheOmniGroup.

 Authors include Dave Clark and Michael B. Johnson, the sample code was provided by Chuck Pisula.

-To create an General/NSToolbarItem with a custom view, you have to do a little more work than for the regular General/NSToolbarItem.
+To create an NSToolbarItem with a custom view, you have to do a little more work than for the regular NSToolbarItem.
-**[ED: Somebody add sample code for that before this section, please!] ** You can create an General/NSToolbarItem and call setView on it with a custom view.
+**[ED: Somebody add sample code for that before this section, please!] ** You can create an NSToolbarItem and call setView on it with a custom view.
 The problem is that the view's drawRect method is never called unless you also implement a few more methods, specifically these:

     <pre>
-- (id) initWithCoder:(General/NSCoder *)coder;
+- (id) initWithCoder:(NSCoder *)coder;
-- (void) encodeWithCoder: (General/NSCoder *)coder;
+- (void) encodeWithCoder: (NSCoder *)coder;
 </pre>

 You also have to make sure the toolbar item knows the view's min/max size.
 Without this, you'll be allocated a rect that is 0 by 0.